cookster9/django-htmx-tictactoe/README.md

+# What is this?

 Years ago I flubbed an interview question that asked me to implement tictactoe in object oriented programming.
 Fast forward to now, I wanted to practice HTMX, so I figured I could take another crack at tictactoe and might as well make the game logic in an object oriented way to redeem myself.
 Along the way I found Tailwind CSS and took this chance to try that out too.
+So, simply a condensed way to practice Django, HTMX, OOP in Python, and Tailwind CSS.
+And why not practice making a decent readme :)

 # Install: